 - Give it a lived-in look in case you go out for long periods of time.
 Pretending you are at home when you are not will keep burglars away.
-Some ways in which you can give your house a live-in look is by keeping your own car or a neighbor car in the driveway.
+Some ways in which you can give your house a live-in look is by keeping your own car or a neighbor’s car in the driveway.
 Also, keeping both curtains and putting lights on using timers is advisable.
-Make someone collect your mail from every 24 to 72 hours.
-Cancel (or put a hold on) the subscription of your newspaper.
-Don’t publicize to anyone that you will be going for vacations, either the neighbors or in social media.
+Make someone collect your mail every 24 to 72 hours.
+Cancel (or put a hold on) the subscription to your newspaper.
+Don’t publicize to anyone that you will be going on vacation, either the neighbors or on social media.
 If you want, you may want to send pictures of your trips to friends and family instead.

 - Cut your lawn periodically or have someone shovel the snow on the driveway if you plan to go out for a long period of time.